 We’ve been working hard, and since arriving, the school has gained 20+ volunteers, so we’re taking the weekend off.
 I’ve been dreaming of Meteora ever since I saw some fantastic photos a couple years ago.
 Probably on Instagram, if we’re being honest, but I don’t remember for sure.

-Yo.
+Okay so.
 While I think this island is crazy and might as well belong to the UK, I’m here.
 So I might as well immerse myself and get into the nightlife, right?!
-DJ MK is playing tonight at some “white only” party (attire, not people) and Abi got us tickets.
+DJ MK is playing tonight at some “white only” party (clothing, not people….maybe not the best name though, I know) and Abi got us tickets.

 Goa is a south-western area of India.
 It’s known for it’s tropical temperature and white sandy beaches, where lots of tourists go to party, lay in the sand, and ride motorbikes around the winding streets.